 How to get more deep sleep

 Research on sleep consistently finds that “most” adults benefit from between seven and nine hours of sleep each night.
-While the time spent asleep matters, the quality of that sleep is equally important.
+While the time spent asleep matters, getting more deep sleep is equally, if not more important.

 Sleep is divided into two categories: REM (rapid eye movement) and non-REM sleep.
 REM sleep is when dreaming occurs.
 Your sleep cycle starts with non-REM sleep followed by a brief period of REM sleep.
 This cycle continues throughout the night approximately every 90 minutes.
 Deep sleep occurs in the final stage of non-REM sleep.